 - How we express ourselves when we ‘let go’.

 Unfortunately, the ‘better sex’ tips in magazines and online tend to lead us towards the idea that we can make it all work through doing more, trying harder, being ‘better’ at sex.
 I’m not saying technique can’t be helpful or fun to play with, but unless we understand ourselves and become truly comfortable with who we are, accessing the full spectrum of our pleasure will elude us.

-Coming soon……part 2, join the mailing list (in the footer of this page) to be the first to hear when it goes live.
+Join the mailing list (in the footer of this page) to be the first to hear my blogs go live.